microsoft/fast/specs/data-grid/data-grid.spec.md

 ![](./images/grid.png)

 `Data grid` actually consists of a number of components that work together:
-- `data grid`:  The top level container element
+- `<fast-data-grid>`:  The top level container element
-- `data grid header`: Displays column titles
+- `<fast-data-grid-header>`: Displays column titles
-- `data grid header cell`: Displays the title for a single column of cells
+- `<fast-data-grid-header-cell>`: Displays the title for a single column of cells
-- `data grid row`: Displays a single row of data associated with a single record
+- `<fast-data-grid-row>`: Displays a single row of data associated with a single record
-- `data grid cell`: Displays a single cell of data within a row
+- `<fast-data-grid-cell>`: Displays a single cell of data within a row

 ### Use Cases
 Any time an author wants to display tabular data.